TheMizuchi/shadowkey-godot/README.md

 GitLab is good alternative to Microsoft-owned GitHub, but ideally the code would be hosted on some federated code forge like Forgejo.
 GitLab announced some ActivityPub interoperability.
 We will see.

-Project is being developed with the currently in-development Godot 4.2-beta, and will move to stable Godot 4.2 once it is released.
+Project is being developed with Godot 4.2.

 It would be ideal if Shadowkey got a whole engine reimplementation, made with clean-room practices, that would take original files and present them in a more modern way.
 But development of something like that is beyond my technical skills and my available time.
 That is why this is a *port* and not just an engine.